annakrystalli/Laypersons_guide_to_the_open_tech_galaxy/README.md

 #### Dev contributors:
-All sorts of skills from programmers to knowledge seeking! database, programmers, designers, user experience, content, contributors,
+All sorts of skills from programmers to knowledge seeking!

-#### Term Content Contributors:
+dataa engineering, wed developing, api developing, design, data science, data visualisation, user experience, etc etc

+#### PLUS: anyone can be a term query or knowledge contributor:
 Needed to provide short descriptions.
 This is really key if the final interactive webapp is to provide any extra insight into the network of terms.
 With the descriptions however, the visual network becomes really powerful.
 The could also provide suggestions for potential relationship links to other terms

 ### HOW?